alljoyn/interfaces/interfaces/org.alljoyn.BulkDataTransfer/theory-of-operation.md

 ## Theory of Operation

 The interfaces defined under org.alljoyn.BulkDataTransfer enable the transfer of large, arbitrary datasets.
-Ultimately there are 2 kinds of bulk data transfer:
+There are 2 kinds of data that can be transferred:

-  * Bounded - typically a file of finite size
+  * **Bounded** - typically a file of finite size
-  * Unbounded - typically a stream of data of indeterminate size
+  * **Unbounded** - typically a stream of data of indeterminate size

 It is expected that there will be some sort of data/media/file discovery and selection mechanism that will be used to select the data to be transfered.
 Such